Hinduism in Manipur

-Hinduism (Hindu Laining) is one of the religions practiced in the state of Manipur, India.
+Hinduism (Hindu Laining) is one of the major religions practiced in the state of Manipur, India.
 Hinduism is concentrated in the Imphal Valley and other plain districts of Manipur located in the regions neighbouring Assam state.
 Hinduism is practiced mostly among the Meitei people (also known as Manipuris), who are the predominant ethnic group of Manipur.

 Whilst the proportion of Manipur's population that practices Hinduism is roughly 41%, in the Manipur valley region Hindus constitute as much as 67-74% of the population.
+Between the 1961 and 2011 censuses of India, the share of Hindus in the state declined from 62% to 41%, while the share of Christians rose from 19% to 41%.